 Let me be clear that I am not a certified financial planner.
 I make no warranty, guarantee, or other claims that this is correct or accurate.
 What I want to do is share with you the combined discussions that I have had with so many of my friends about financial planning.
 I can also tell you that I have been following this advice for years.

 Financial Engines (www.financialengines.com) This is simply the absolute best investment advisor I have found.
 I love it.
 It will cost you $300 per year, but that is nothing compared to what you should get back from it.
 The advice is priceless.
 I particularly like that it recommends specific investments to buy/sell.
 There are a few downsides.
 First, it does not handle individual bonds that you hold; bond funds are fine.
 If you have a significant investment in single bonds then I recommend creating a separate account for them within FE.
 It's a little messy, but works.
 Second, be sure to set the basis value for each holding in your taxable account.
 If you don't then FE assumes the basis value is 0 and you still owe taxes on the entire value.
 That changes your outcome a lot.
 FE could make this much easier, but they haven't.
 If this discussion is too much for you, then maybe FE isn't for you.
 Third, FE does not give advice on exchange traded funds.
-ETFs are often the lowest cost and most liquid way to invest in a particular asset class.
+ETFs are often the most liquid way to invest in a particular asset class.
 If you own an ETF, then FE assumes you want to keep what you have.
 You'll have to look at FE advice and decide if you need to sell some of your ETF to implement their plan.